 In order to verify your request we are required undertake reasonable measures to confirm your identity.
 This will usually be in the form of requesting photographic identification, i.e. driving license or passport.

-In line with the new General Data Protection Regulation (GDPR) rules introduced in May 2018 we have produced a Practice Privacy notice which can be viewed here.
+In line with the new General Data Protection Regulation (GDPR) rules introduced in May 2018 we have produced a Practice Privacy notice (Word document).

 We have produced a series of privacy notices which explain in more detail how we use your data, who has access and your rights in relation to this.

-For information on how East Cliff Practice uses your data click here
+Information on how East Cliff Practice uses your data (Word document)

-For information on the legal requirement to share data click here
+Information on the legal requirement to share data (Word document)

-Information for children on how we use your data click here
+Information for children on how we use your data (Word document)

 If you print out any information from your record, it is your responsibility to keep this secure.
 If you are at all worried about keeping printed copies safe, we recommend that you do not make copies at all.